ZubaydullaCoder/billz-referenced-inventory-web-app/instructions/docs/PRD-features.md

   - **Given** a user's 14-day trial has expired.
   - **When** they attempt to log in.
   - **Then** the system must redirect them to the subscription/payment page.
   - **And** display a clear message: "Your trial has expired.
-Subscribe to continue using Billz."
+Subscribe to continue using OsonSavdo."

 ---